 Aren’t these pinecone birds and pinecone robin adorable?
 I can never resist a homemade ornament especially if it’s a Nature craft too!

-It’s that time of year again when we join in the fun of 10 days of a Kid-Made Christmas organised by the lovely Mama Miss.
+At Christmas time we like to join in the fun of 10 days of a Kid-Made Christmas organised by the lovely Mama Miss.
 Last year we shared our pretty Handprint Angel Tree Toppers and this year we’re creating a Christmas craft for kids to make inspired by a favourite book.
 Books and crafts in one go…it doesn’t get much better than that does it?!

 A gorgeous Christmas book we love is Little Robin’s Christmas it’s about a kind hearted robin who gives all of his warm and colourful vests away to friends in need.
 He’s left cold, shivering and vest-less on an icy roof until someone very special comes to the rescue!
 It’s a delightful tale that captures the true spirit of Christmas and of course explains how the Robin gets his lovely red vest in the end.
 A story children will enjoy re-visiting again and again.

-We’ve made this totally cute Pine Cone Christmas Robin ornament to hang on the Christmas tree.
-Isn’t he adorable?
-And that’s not all!
-Scroll on down and you can see our little pine cone robin friend wearing all his other colourful vests too!
+To help us enjoy this gorgeous story we’ve made a cute Pinecone Christmas Robin Ornament to hang on the Christmas tree and scroll on down to see our little pine cone robin friend wearing all his other colourful vests too!

 What a fantastic craft to bring the story book to life!

 Kid Made Ornaments – Pinecone Christmas Robin